bottlerocket-os/bottlerocket/variants/README.md

 The [vmware-dev](vmware-dev/Cargo.toml) variant has useful packages for local development of the OS, and is intended to run as a VMware guest.
 It includes tools for troubleshooting as well as Docker for running containers.

-### vmware-k8s-1.20: VMware Kubernetes 1.20 node

-The [vmware-k8s-1.20](vmware-k8s-1.20/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
-It supports self-hosted clusters.

-This variant is compatible with Kubernetes 1.20, 1.21, and 1.22 clusters.

 ### vmware-k8s-1.21: VMware Kubernetes 1.21 node